fdazen/fda-documentation/accounting.md

 ![Accounting_38.png]({{site.baseurl}}/images/Accounting_38.png)

-  **Note**: make sure that you have at least one Department Option built in your account, as the system won't allow you to erase all of them.
+{{site.data.alerts.note}} Make sure that you have at least one Department Option built in your account, as the system won't allow you to erase all of them. {{site.data.alerts.end}}

  - You can make active those Department Options that have been previously deleted.
 Select the option _Delete_ from the scroll down menu on the right hand side of the Department Option panel: